-The first stage of the sql migration roadmap is initiate and discover.
+The first stage of the SQL migration roadmap is to initiate and discover.

-Applications will often utilize several databases or integrate with other applications that have their own databases.
+Applications will often utilize several databases or integrate with other applications that have their databases.

-We need to know the database dependencies to other databases to logically group them together according to these relationships.
+We need to know the database dependencies to other databases to group them together according to these relationships logically.

-Once the logical groupings by relationship have been made, we can use them to form batches of databases for migrating up to Azure.
+Once made the logical groupings by relationship, we can use them to form batches of databases for migrating up to Azure.